 MGT 6541.
-Product Design I. [Formerly MGT 541] This is the first in a two-course sequence in product design and development.
-Part 1 of the sequence teaches a framework and uses tested methods that aspiring innovators, entrepreneurs, and new product developers can use to understand the needs that drive adoption by users of a new product or service.
-The students will work in teams to produce a design brief accompanied by a detailed set of specifications for a new product or service.
-This requires us to choose a user group, to gather a sufficient quantity and variety of data to understand them, to analyze the data, and then to articulate our findings in ways that make them actionable and useful to designers.
-Methods we will learn and employ will include camera studies, interviews, creating composite character profiles, brainstorming, and user-driven prototyping.
-[1]
+User-Centered Design I: Identifying Customer Needs.
+[Formerly MGT 541] This is the first in a two-course sequence in user-centered product design and development.
+This first part of the sequence offers a framework and tested methods that aspiring innovators, entrepreneurs, and new product designers can use to truly understand the needs that drive users' adoption of new products or services.
+Students work in cross-disciplinary teams to produce design briefs and detailed specifications for a new product in an actual client-specified need area.
+Teams define the users, gather a sufficient quantity and variety of data to understand them, analyze the data, and articulate their findings in ways that make them actionable and useful to designers and engineers.
+Methods we will learn and employ will include observations, interviews, composite character profile development, market sizing, brainstorming, sketching, and creating meaningful design briefs.
+[2]

 MGT 6542.
-Product Design II.
-[Formerly MGT 542] This interdisciplinary course provides students with a hands-on project-based understanding of the process of new product and service development.
-Students in the class work in small project teams to design, develop, prototype, and test a new product, process, or service to be presented in a product fair at the end of the course.
-The course builds upon skills developed in MGT 6541 that are fundamental to meaningful participation in cross-functional design teams; to making informed strategic decisions about design-related business issues; and to the commercialization and launch of product, process, and service innovations in traditional and start-up environments.
-Prerequisite MGT 6541 [2]
+User-Centered Design II: Prototyping New Products and Services.
+[Formerly MGT 542] This follow-on course to MGT 6541 provides students with a hands-on understanding of the prototyping and new product development and commercialization process.
+Students take up the design briefs from the prior course and work to do the design, development, prototyping, and user testing of a new product for their chosen client.
+Projects are presented in a "product fair" at the end of the course.
+This course builds on skills developed in MGT 6541, and teaches students how to meaningfully participate in cross-functional design teams; to make meaningful tradeoffs between design and business issues, and how analyze the commercialization and launch needs of a new product or service innovations in traditional and in start-up environments.
+Prerequisite: MGT 6541.
+[2]